raspberrypilearning/electricity-generation/en/step_5.md

 Click on the first `set pen colour to`{:class="block3extensions"} block and select the **Color dropper** tool.
 Click on the first resource in your key.
 The circle will then turn to your chosen colour.

-Repeat this for each of the resources in turn so you don't get the order of the resource colours muddled up.
+Repeat this for each of the resources in turn, so you don't get the order of the resource colours muddled up.

 Don't forget to use the backdrop colour for the seventh `set pen colour to`{:class="block3extensions"} block, you can get this by hovering anywhere in the background of the Stage.